OpenGridForum/DFDL/calls/2024/2024-05-09_DFDL-WG-Call.md

    Mike B circulated emails to the WG.
 Any further discussion?
    (Steve not on the prior call so not discussed.)

+Resolved.

 3. Topic: DFDL 2.0

 - what is being proposed for it?
 - How to proceed?
 - Review of current trackers labeled 2.0.

+See new action 340 below.

 5. Administrivia (if needed)

+None

 ## Actions

-Next action: **340**
+Next action: **341**

 ### Actions raised at this meeting

-- 339 - Dynamic value for dfdl:extraEscapedCharacters
+- action 340 - DFDL 2.0 feature priority - add "in use" labels to experimental features that are already being used/implemented, as a priority scheme.
+Also add labels for non-experimental things that are high-priority for any user community.

 ### Current actions